 Time Frame: Ongoing, as programs are available.
+Funding Source: General Fund and/or grant funds.

 P-9 Developmental Disability Housing Services.
+A two-part program:

-- 1. Coordinate with the Redwood Coast Regional Center and City Housing Authority to implement an outreach program that informs families in the City about housing and services available for persons with developmental disabilities.
-The program shall include developing an informational brochure and directing people to service information on the City's website. - 2.
-Once an outreach program has been developed and housing and services are enumerated, the City shall identify any gaps in services and housing for individuals with developmental disabilities and develop an action step to overcome the identified gaps.
+Coordinate with the Redwood Coast Regional Center and City Housing Authority to implement an outreach program that informs families in the City about housing and services available for persons with developmental disabilities.
+The program shall include developing an informational brochure and directing people to service information on the City's website.
+2. Once an outreach program has been developed and housing and services are enumerated, the City shall identify any gaps in services and housing for individuals with developmental disabilities and develop an action step to overcome the identified gaps.